Security

 - Optional persistent status overlay — a small floating "Hermes active" pill rendered via

-SYSTEM_ALERT_WINDOWwhile the bridge is armed. - Persistent foreground notification —
+- Persistent foreground notification —

 BridgeForegroundServiceruns a non-dismissible notification with a one-tap Disable action any time the bridge master toggle is on, so there's always an in-sight kill switch.
+Owned by the master toggle, not by the unattended toggle — disabling the master flips the notification off.

 What bypasses the gate